-It’s every Sales Manager’s struggle.
-You’ve had an open territory for some time.
+It’s every sales leader’s struggle.
+Your open headcount is eroding your ability to make the number.
 Getting quality candidates through the interview process has been slow going.
-You finally found an A-player.
+You finally source a crop of A-players.
 HR is done with the new-hire training.
 Now you need them in the field producing… and fast.

-So how do you get your new rep to produce quicker?
-In some organization, reps can take up to a year to fully ramp.
+So how do you get your new reps to produce quicker?
+In some organizations, reps can take up to a year to fully ramp.
 That’s way too long.
 In this blog, I will cover five ways to accelerate the onboarding of new talent.
-At the end, you’ll be able to download our 30-Day Guide to Getting Reps Productive Fast.
+For access to best practices for onboarding new reps, download our workbook and turn to pages 285 – 293 of the PDF to review the People Plan phase.

 - Minimize Ramp Time.
 The #1 goal of onboarding is to get new reps to goal more quickly.